 about

-Lisa (she/her/hers) is a multidisciplinary artist, teacher, and student of Nature currently residing on Canarsie Munsee-Lenape land (also known as Brooklyn, NY).
+Lisa (she/her/hers) is a multidisciplinary artist, teacher, and student of Nature currently living in New York’s Hudson Valley.
 She originally hails from Georgia (the traditional, unceded land of the Muscogee Nation), where she grew up in small towns across the state.
 Her work explores the intersection of the arts and Nature, and she takes particular interest in the connection we have to the other-than-human world as well as the interconnectedness of communities around the world.